 On the bright side, Raccoons are EDIBLE

 and the food they eat is almost always washed because coons don't produce saliva so they wash it in water if they can to help swallow.
-The bad news is they bite, sleep all day, fight all night, produce poorly, smell bad, don't lay eggs, and loathe poultrymen with an undying contempt. (fight 'em or join 'em ... tough choice).
+The bad news is they bite, sleep all day, fight all night, produce poorly, smell bad, don't lay eggs, eat garbage in the dark, and loathe poultrymen with an undying contempt. (fight 'em or join 'em ... tough choice).

 I totally recommend live-trapping them & if you don't want to COOK THEM

 , take the biggest male to the vet & have him fixed.
 Farm animals and pets are castrated early so they won't become aggressive, but if they've already matured, it's too late to unlearn that behavior, and that's perfect for our purpose.
 Because then he'll keep all the other coons out of his territory (which presumably includes your coop or he wouldn't be there), and he won't sire any more.
 Once he decides the coop is unassailable, he'll probably

 leave it alone.
 Whereas every new litter of kits would have to test your coop again & again.

 If he doesn't

 leave it alone, he's probably starving, so put some crunchies or something in a bowl near your neighbors property line to get him through the winter.
 If you don't he might starve (I guess they do that, though it seems odd) & you'll have to start all over w/ another vet bill.
 Or you can sedate

 them yourself (unless you're a sniveling, spineless coward

 ).
 What's the worst that could happen?
 Just leave a door open, they don't chase very far.